Benjamin Watson: 2009 season

 Watson retained his role as the primary Patriots tight end and became the only returning tight end after the Patriots released David Thomas and signed free agents Chris Baker and Michael Matthews.
 He started the Patriots' season-opener against the Buffalo Bills and recorded a season-high six receptions for 77-yards and caught two touchdown passes during a 25–24 victory.

 He finished the 2009 season with 29 receptions for 404 receiving yards and five touchdowns in 16 games and seven starts.
 The Patriots finished atop the AFC East with a 10–6 record but lost in the first round of the playoffs, 33–14 to the Baltimore Ravens.

 Watson became an unrestricted free agent for the first time in 2010.

 On March 12, 2010, the Cleveland Browns signed Watson to a three-year, $12 million contract with $6.35 million guaranteed.
 He was reunited with Cleveland Browns' head coach Eric Mangini and offensive coordinator Brian Daboll.
-Mangini had been the Patriots' defensive coordinator in 2006 and Daboll had been their wide receiver coach from 2002-2006.
+Mangini had been the Patriots' defensive coordinator in 2006 and Daboll had been their wide receiver coach from 2002 to 2006.

+Cleveland Browns

 2010 season

 Watson started for the Browns throughout the 2010 season.
 On September 26, 2010, Watson caught five passes for 47-yards and scored his first touchdown as a member of the Browns during a 24–17 loss at the Baltimore Ravens.
 On December 5, 2010, Watson recorded a season-high ten receptions for 100 receiving yards and a touchdown in the Browns' 13–10 win at the Miami Dolphins in Week 13.
 It marked his first game with double-digit receptions.
 Watson started in all 16 games for the first time in his career in 2010 and recorded 68 receptions for 763 receiving yards and three touchdown receptions.
 Watson led the team in receptions, receiving yards, and tied wide receiver Brian Robiskie for most receiving touchdowns.